faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Ordinarily only first party (Apple provided) programs have privilege to perform the above modifications.
 It is possible to install software that also does this.

-The requirements for accessing process modification APIs are:
+The requirements for accessing process\index{process!modification requirements} modification APIs are:

 - System Integrity Protection\index{operating system!System Integrity Protection} needs to be disabled.
 - The process making the modification must run as root.